akoen/notes/content/notes/neuroevolution_of_augmenting_topologies.md

 ## Augmenting {#augmenting}

 We start with the smallest possible set of nodes containing inputs and outputs.
 This is called _minimal initialization_, and is a distinct advantage of NEAT.

+The exact structure of your initial population is not set in stone, For simple networks, this could mean having a connection between each input node and output node.

 {{< figure src="/ox-hugo/screenshot2020-11-15_17-28-20_.png" >}}